YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 be passed a list of stop-signals that abort the ConstEval algorithm if the value of a stop-signal is needed in order to calculate the result signals.

-The :cmd:ref:`fsm_extract` pass uses the ConstEval class in the following way to create a transition table.
+The `fsm_extract` pass uses the ConstEval class in the following way to create a transition table.
 For each state:

 1. Create a ConstEval object for the module containing the FSM